The Columbus Cultural Arts Center’s latest exhibition is titled to pose a question to artists and visitors alike: You Call That Art?

 The exhibition will open Oct.
 5 with a reception from 6–9 p.m. and will run through Nov.
 9, with free events each Saturday in October.
 For more information, visit The Columbus Cultural Arts Center.

-Tags: alumni news, Andrea Myers, Annica Damico, Bellbrook High School, Bruce Robinson, Carol Boram-Hays, CCAD Alumni, class of 1977, class of 2006, class of 2012, Columbus OH, Cultural Arts Center, faculty & staff news, Fine Arts, Foundation Studies, Joseph Lombardo, liberal arts, Midview High School, modernism, New Albany OH, student news, Studio Arts, Tim Rietenbach
+Tags: alumni news, Andrea Myers, Annica Damico, Bellbrook High School, Bruce Robinson, Carol Boram-Hays, CCAD Alumni, class of 1977, class of 2006, class of 2012, Columbus OH, Cultural Arts Center, faculty & staff news, Fine Arts, Foundation Studies, Georgia Tangi, Joseph Lombardo, liberal arts, Midview High School, modernism, New Albany OH, Studio Arts, Tim Rietenbach